MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 * `startBlock`: When the Node scans for incoming payments, it can't scan the whole blockchain: that would take much too long.
 So instead, it scans starting from wherever it left off last time.
 This block number is where it left off last time.

-* `consumingWalletDerivationPathOpt`: This is the derivation path (from the mnemonic seed) of the consuming wallet.
-More than likely, it's m/44'/60'/0'/0/0.

-* `earningWalletAddressOpt`: The wallet address for the earning wallet.
-This is not secret, so if you don't get this field, it's because it hasn't been set yet.

 * `mnemonicSeedOpt`: This is a secret string of hexadecimal digits that corresponds exactly with the mnemonic phrase, plus any "25th word" mnemonic passphrase.
 You won't see this if the password isn't correct.
 You also